Daewoo Logo

 1967 – 1974

-The debut logo consists of two “D” s adjacent.
+The debut logo consists of two adjacent “D”s.
 The letters are aligned with the flat side and connected at the top.
 The convex half is shown in a bracket or an arch turned to the side.
-The color of the elements is black; the background is white.
+The elements are black; the background is white.

 1974 – 1978

-The designers changed the style of the emblem, making it in the form of gushing stripes.
-They are painted in different colors and alternate with each other: six purple lines and seven white.
-To the right and left of them are small ovals with pointed ends.
+The designers changed the emblem’s style, making it in the form of gushing stripes.
+They are painted in different colors and alternate: six purple lines and seven white.
+To their right and left are small ovals with pointed ends.
 Below is the brand name.
-The word “Daewoo” is written in sans serif capital letters.
-The font is bold, printed.
+The word “Daewoo” is written in sans-serif capital letters.
+The font is bold and printed.

 1978 – 1994

-The developers have reduced the number of stripes and replaced the color, which depicts five blue lines and six white lines.
+The developers have reduced the number of stripes and replaced the color depicting five blue lines and six white lines.
 The lateral ovals are enlarged.
-The inscription now has a different font – thin, semi-connected, with the original beaten letters “A” (third cuts off its crossbar) and “W” (its central part is made with a cross).
+The inscription now has a different font, thin, semi-connected, with the original beaten letters “A” (the third cuts off its crossbar) and “W” (its central part is made with a cross).

 1994 – 2002

-The emblem has radically changed its shape: now it is a flattened oval with two short trapezoidal stripes.
+The emblem has radically changed shape: it is now a flattened oval with two short trapezoidal stripes.
 Outwardly, the figure resembles a butterfly.
-The color of the logo is blue, like the lettering below.
+The logo is blue, like the lettering below.

 2002 – 2016

-This is the latest version of the logo still in use in some countries.
-Then the car brand ceased to exist.
+This is the latest version of the logo, which is still in use in some countries.
+Then, the car brand ceased to exist.
 This version has something in common with the previous sign.
-The difference between them is in the style of decoration since here it is three-dimensional and metallic, similar to a carnival mask with slits for the eyes.
-Below the icon is the name of the company in grotesque blue letters.
+The difference between them lies in the decorative style: here, it is three-dimensional and metallic, resembling a carnival mask with slits for the eyes.
+Below the icon is the company name in grotesque blue letters.

 Font and Colors

-At all times, Daewoo has had an abstract logo.
-It was a mirrored structure where the right and left sides were identical.
+Daewoo has always had an abstract logo.
+It was a mirrored structure with identical right and left sides.

 Some versions used a rounded typeface with smooth lines.
-In the first and last logo, it is acute-angled, straight, with even corners.
+The first and last logos are acutely angled and straight, with even corners.
 The only thing they had in common was the lack of serifs.
 The signature palette consisted of black, purple, blue, and gray.

 What does the Daewoo logo mean?